fricciardi/datetime2/src/docs/index.rst

    The ``CalendarClass`` must have the non-default constructor ``from_rata_die`` and the method ``to_rata_die`` that convert the calendar to and from the rata die count.
 If it does not, a :exc:`TypeError` exception is generated.
+Additionally, for the import mechanism to work, other class constructors and the methods that return a calendar instance (e.g.

-   The ``constructors`` list of strings, if defined, must contain the list of non-default constructors, as list of strings; the ``from_rata_die`` constructor must not be included in the list.
-The ``special_methods`` list of strings, if defined, must contain the list of methods in the calendar class that return a new calendar instance.
+   :ref:`gregorian.replace <gregorian-replace>`) should construct objects of the calendar class just calling the calendar class (like in ``GregorianCalendar(1, 2, 3)``).

 As a very simple example, let's define a new calendar that defines each day by indicating the week number and the week day, counting the week of January